 How To Divorce When You Can’t Find Your Spouse

-Though this definitely complicates matters, you can dissolve your marriage in Oregon even if your spouse fell off the face of the Earth.
+Though this obviously complicates matters, you can dissolve your marriage in Oregon even if your spouse fell off the face of the Earth.

 Start The Divorce Process

 Like with any other divorce, you need to get the process started.
-First things first, get your hands on the appropriate forms, fill them out and file them with the proper court.
+First things first, get your hands on the appropriate forms, fill them out, and file them with the proper court.
+You also have a few fees to pay along the way.

-If you can’t find your spouse, the next step to divorce is where things get tricky.
+If you can’t find your spouse, the next step is where things get tricky.
 But for all intents and purposes, the initial move is the same.
-Get the ball rolling and you move on from there.
+Get the ball rolling and you go forward from there.

 Related Reading: How To File For Divorce In Oregon